LauraBreimann/colocalisation_analysis/README.md

 ## Step 3: Register multichannel images

-Use the Python script
+Use the Python script ```register_images.ipynb``` to register the multichannel images.
+Split the registered images for spot detection.

-## Step 4: Detect sturcutres using RS-FISH
+## Step 4: Detect structures using RS-FISH

 Use [RS-FISH](https://github.com/PreibischLab/RS-FISH) manually to determine the parameters for good detection.
 Use the script ```RS-FISH_macro.ijm``` to batch detect spots/structures in similar images.